Skelton Lake services: History

-The M1/A1 link road between Leeds (now Junction 43 of the M1) and the A1(M) at Hook Moor, opened in February 1999.
-Although the slip roads were built in 1999, it was ten years before Junction 45 was opened to lead along a 4 km dual carriageway (designated the A63) westwards into Leeds.
+The M1/A1 link road between Leeds (now junction 43 of the M1) and the A1(M) at Hook Moor, opened in February 1999.
+Although the slip roads were built in 1999, it was ten years before junction 45 was opened to lead along a 4 km dual carriageway (designated the A63) westwards into Leeds.
 Extra submitted an application to build a service station in the area (known as Skelton Grange) in 2005, which was rejected by the government.

-A second set of amended plans were lodged with Leeds City Council in spring 2016, and permission for the site was granted in early 2017, with an interim bill of £50 million.
+A second set of amended plans was lodged with Leeds City Council in spring 2016, and permission for the site, 2.5 mi southeast of Leeds Dock, was granted with an interim bill of £50 million in early 2017.

+The services started to be constructed in the summer of 2018, at the M1's junction 45 with the A63, it is accessible in both directions of the motorway and from the A-road.
+The site provided 400 jobs during the construction phase, and now employs 300 people.
 Morgan Sindall were appointed as builders and by 2018, the bill was estimated at £60 million, with a projected opening date of summer 2019.